particle-iot/docs/src/content/tutorials/device-os/led.md

 The Boron LTE can be used in other locations with a 3rd-party SIM card on bands 2, 3, 4, 5, 8, 12, 13, 20, and 28.

 Make sure that your device is compatible with the cellular infrastructure in your country.
 Small country-by-country variations from the generalized table above may apply.
-For a detailed list of 3G service country by country, <a href="https://www.kickstarter.com/projects/sparkdevices/spark-electron-cellular-dev-kit-with-a-simple-data/description" target="_blank">please visit the following link</a>.
+For a detailed list of 3G service country by country see the [Carrier List](/tutorials/cellular-connectivity/cellular-carriers/).

 If your device is not compatible with the cellular infrastructure in your country, **it will be unable to connect to the Internet using a Particle SIM or any other SIM.**